- Maintain SEO value: Redirect outdated or deleted pages to relevant content, preventing loss of search engine ranking and traffic.

 Configuration

-We store redirect rules in a JSON file located at[starter]/lib/redirects/redirects.json
+We store redirect rules in a JSON file located at[starter]/lib/redirects/redirects.json.

-This file follows a simple structure, where each key represents the old URL path, and the corresponding value is an object containing the destination
+This file follows a simple structure, where each key represents the old URL path, and the corresponding value is an object containing the destination URL and a permanent flag indicating whether the redirect is permanent (301) or temporary (307).

-Here’s an example of the redirects.json
+Here’s an example of the redirects.json file:

 [starter]/lib/redirects/redirects.json

-file according to your needs.
+redirects.json file according to your needs.
 Remember to maintain the correct JSON structure.

-file, you must execute the following command to update the generated Bloom filters:
+Important: After making changes to the redirects.json file, you must execute the following command to update the generated Bloom filters: